abhijitchak103/sports-classification-cnn/README.md

 `
 In the web browser, the jupyter notebook environment should be open.
 Open the notebooks folder, and open `sports-classification.ipynb` to test it.

+### TRAIN SCRIPT

+A python file has been provided to test out and train the network on the data provided.
+To do the same, simply activate the environment, and run train.py

+`
+conda activate project
+python train.py
+`

 ### MAKE PREDICTIONS LOCALLY

 To test the notebook locally you can use docker or run without docker.